videoflow/videoflow/README.md

 Python 2 is **NOT SUPPORTED**.
 Requires Python 3.6+

 ## Sample Videoflow application:
-Below a sample videoflow applicaiton that detects automobiles in an intersection.
+Below a sample videoflow application that detects automobiles in an intersection.
 For more examples see the [examples](examples/) folder.

 ```
 import videoflow